 If you are a researcher committed to learning more about GBS, CIDP and variants we encourage you to submit your grant application to the Foundation.

 Multiple grants are awarded annually.
-In 2021, only letters of intent and applications for Discovery Awards are being accepted.
 A grant application may be submitted for all or part of a project.

 - Letters of Intent are due via website portal November 1